 Always use heat-resistant cookware that is suitable for use in microwaves.
-Observe the notes on cookware suitable for microwaves.

-"Microwave" on page 18
+Observe the notes on cookware suitable for microwaves. \rightarrow "Microwave" on page 19 settings tables will be reduced.
+The cake will not brown as much underneath.

 In combined operation, you can use conventional baking tins made from metal.
 If sparks form between the baking tin and the wire rack, check whether the baking tin is clean on the outside.
 Change the position of the baking tin on the wire rack.
 If this does not help, continue baking without the microwave.
 The baking time will be extended.